josemotta/IoT.Starter.Pi.Lumi/README.md

 	COPY --from=publish /app .
 	ENTRYPOINT ["dotnet", "IO.Swagger.dll"]

+Then, same build used at IoT.Starter.Pi.Thing completes the `home-web` building.

 #### lirc-compose.yml

 The io.swagger service was the only change at the new `lirc-compose.yml`.
 A docker volume is created at `/var/run/lirc` insuring the proper communication between containers running `irsend` commands and Lirc output socket installed at RPI host.